Travel Tips Guide

 Make it a point to avoid other travelers from time to time and start conversations with local people.
 One of my best travel tips is to make eye contact and smile more.
 Maybe stop to ask for directions.
 This is a fast way to make new friends.

-Also, check out websites like MeetUp.com or CouchSurfing.org and jump on the forums to see what kinds of activities are going on nearby, and join one.
+Also, check out websites like MeetUp.com or CouchSurfing.org and similar good travel websites to see what kinds of activities are going on nearby, and join one.
 Take the time to hang out with locals who actually live in the country you’re visiting.
 People enrich your travels more than sights do.

 Listen To Podcasts For Long Trips